 YUNESIT’IN HOME AND COMMUNITY CARE PROGRAM

 Home and Community Care Nurse – RN or LPN

 Reporting to: The Home Care Nurse reports directly to the Yunesit’in Health Director

-Hours for this position are two days per week for Yunesit’in.
+Hours for this position are two (2) days per week for Yunesit’in.

 Why you want to work with us: